Ammar Campa-Najjar: Career

 Campa-Najjar worked as a deputy regional field director for the Barack Obama 2012 presidential campaign.
-During the Obama Administration, Campa-Najjar was a White House intern and briefly worked in the Labor Department's Office of Public Affairs for the Employment and Training Administration.
+During the Obama Administration, Campa-Najjar was a White House intern and worked in the Labor Department's Office of Public Affairs for the Employment and Training Administration.
 As a White House intern, his clerical responsibilities included reading and helping select letters that President Obama would read each day.

 He also worked for the United States Hispanic Chamber of Commerce as the communications and marketing director.
 In this capacity, he prepared to interview then-candidate Donald Trump, who ultimately pulled out of the scheduled event, despite having earlier told Geraldo Rivera in an interview that he would attend.
 Following the election, NBC News and The San Diego Union-Tribune published his op ed, with a slightly different version published by The Washington Post a few days later, expressing his faith in America despite Trump's election.
 "Let's not seek comfort in the easy traps of either normalizing or demonizing the decision half of America has made.
 We must do what is hard, what is necessary and what is right."

 In 2017, The Hill published another op ed by Campa-Najjar where he advocated for enhanced vetting and the empowerment of moderate Muslims to help end terrorism.
 He has advocated for apprenticeship programs that pay people as they learn, for example the Registered Apprenticeship job training initiative, which has bipartisan support.

 2018 congressional campaign

 Campa-Najjar cited the call to service in Barack Obama's farewell address as an inspiration to run for Congress.
 Campa-Najjar supports environmentally sustainable developments, including solar farms.
 Campa-Najjar advocated for registering young people to vote, especially those who would be 18 by 2018, because they would be on the receiving end of climate change and increasing levels of indebtedness.
 His top domestic issue was training Americans to fill job vacancies, and his top international issue was the Israeli–Palestinian conflict, and he opposed Trump's suggested wall with Mexico and travel ban.
 He cited economic inequality as a top issue facing California, "other than the severe droughts and fires."
 The district in which he ran for office was about 35% Latino and 15% voters of Middle Eastern descent.

-On February 2, 2018, The San Diego Union-Tribune reported that Campa-Najjar had out-raised both the Republican incumbent, Duncan Hunter, and his Democratic rival, Josh Butner.
+On February 2, 2018, The San Diego Union-Tribune reported that Campa-Najjar had out-raised both the Republican incumbent, Duncan D. Hunter, and his Democratic rival, Josh Butner.
 On June 5, 2018, Campa-Najjar placed second in the nonpartisan blanket primary, earning a chance to compete against Hunter in November.
 Campa-Najjar credited support from Our Revolution as an important factor in the primary victory.
 The Union-Tribune endorsed Campa-Najjar, citing the "lunacy" of incumbent Hunter.

-He lost the 2018 election with 48.3% of the votes to Hunter's 51.7%.
+Campa-Najjar lost the 2018 election with 48.3% of the votes to Hunter's 51.7%.